YafuDeng/1337crew_re/README.md

 # 1337crew_re
 # This is the reporisty that contains all the files that needs to be modified
-# and the trained model we have for this assignment
 # replace these files in the master code
 # and the program should be working find
+# The trained model is too big to be pushed, will be brought with a flash drive if needed